AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/add-assets.md

    ![chlimage_1-212](assets/chlimage_1-212.png)
 -->

 1. Um einen laufenden Upload abzubrechen, klicken Sie auf „Schließen“ (`X`) neben der Fortschrittsleiste.
-When you cancel the upload operation, [!DNL Assets] deletes the partially uploaded portion of the asset.
+Wenn Sie den Upload abbrechen, löscht [!DNL Assets] den teilweise hochgeladenen Teil des Assets.

-   If you cancel the upload operation before the files are uploaded, [!DNL Assets] stops uploading the current file and refreshes the content.
+   Wenn Sie den Upload abbrechen, bevor die Dateien hochgeladen sind, unterbricht [!DNL Assets] den Upload der aktuellen Datei und aktualisiert den Inhalt.
 Dateien, die bereits hochgeladen wurden, werden jedoch nicht gelöscht.

 <!-- #ENGCHECK do we support pausing?
 I couldn't get pause to show with 1.5GB upload....
 If not, this should be removed#
    The ability to resume uploading is especially helpful in low-bandwidth scenarios and network glitches, where it takes a long time to upload a large asset.
 You can pause the upload operation and continue later when the situation improves.
 When you resume, uploading starts from the point where you paused it.